PhotoPay/photopay-in-browser/README.md

 For more information on how to integrate the _PhotoPay_ SDK into your web app read the instructions below.
 Make sure you read the latest [changelog](CHANGELOG.md) for most recent changes and improvements.

-Check out [examples](examples) to see how to integrate the _PhotoPay_ SDK in different environments.
+Check out the [examples directory](examples) to see how to integrate the _PhotoPay_ SDK in different environments.

 _PhotoPay_ In-browser SDK is meant to be used natively in a web browser.
 It will not work correctly within a iOS/Android WebView or NodeJS backend service.